« Previous Page

 A less common type of apnea, called central sleep apnea,

-can occur in people who have had a stroke, have heart failure, or have a brain
+can occur in people who have had a stroke, have heart failure, are on certain medicines (for example, opioids), or have a brain

 tumor or infection.
 Even though this topic isn't about central sleep apnea,